North Carolina Museum of Natural Sciences’ Astronomy Days will take place January 28th and 29th, 2023, from 10 a.m. to 5 p.m. each day.

 Raleigh Astronomy Club

-Meet Raleigh Astronomy Club members, learn about how the club supports astronomy in the greater Raleigh area, check out upcoming events and the Ask an Astronomy booth.
+Meet Raleigh Astronomy Club members, learn about how the club supports astronomy in the greater Raleigh area, check out upcoming events and the Ask an Astronomer booth.
 An interactive speed of light exhibit will also be on display.

 NC Museum of Natural Sciences